Allan891/Allan891/README.md

 - ⚡ Experience:

    1. Programming Languages & Tools:
       Experience with multiple projects using (C, Java, Python, SQL, Prolog, and Astah).
-Some projects I have built include:
+Some projects I have built:

       (Pong game / with C).